 Activity: Drawing a picture of their favorite vehicle and labelling the parts

-Song: The wheel on the bus...involving the children to make up their own verses.
+Song: The wheel on the bus...enabling the children to make up their own verses.

 Most of the workshops I've done have been with older children.
-They were creative writing workshops to encourage storytelling and talk about the creative writing process.
+They are creative writing workshops to encourage storytelling and talk about the creative writing process.

 Depending on what the educator has in mind I'm more than willing to contribute in what ever way possible.

 Various Presentation Options: 30 min, 1hr, 2hr, AM Presentations or PM Presentations.

 I visit elementary schools, daycares, and public libraries to present my literature through read-alouds and activities to SK -Grade 4 (5-9 yrs) which encourage emotional and mental health.